mtanaka1117/lepton_app/README.md

 ```

 2. dat2img.py
-This program converts *.dat to *.jpg
+Converts *.dat to *.jpg
 ```
 python3 .\dat2img.py --path YOUR_DATFILE_PATH
 ```

 3. mnist_crop.py
-Crop images to mnist input image size.
+Crop images to mnist input image size (28×28).
+The original image contains a lot of noise, so this code performs noise filtering and masking.
 ```
 python3 .\mnist_crop.py
 ```